CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

 Check the `README.md` on the selected demo repository for more information about the topology, such as IP addresses, and for a small guided tour of the specific technologies or architectures in the demo.

-## Start the Blank Cumulus Reference Topology
+## Start a Blank Reference Topology

 The Cumulus Networks reference topology is included as a submodule in all of the Cumulus Networks golden standard demos, which eliminates the need to clone the base reference topology project. <!-- For more information about submodules see the contributor’s guide.
 TODO: add link to contributor's guide -->